Foundation Repair Dictionary

 T

-• A tension crack is a crack that forms when material is pulled apart by tensile forces rather than compressed.
+A crack that forms when material is pulled apart by tensile forces rather than compressed.
 In foundations and soils, tension cracks often appear as relatively straight separations.

 Tension cracks tend to matter most when they widen, lengthen, or occur alongside other signs of movement.
 Their significance depends on context rather than appearance alone.